AlMon/Book-Notes/The Pragmatic Programmer/Chapter 6 - Concurrency/Readme.md

-# Chapter VI - Concurrency:
+# Chapter 6 - Concurrency:

 - Concurrency is when the execution of two or more pieces of code act as if they run at the same time. **Parallelism** is when they do run at the same time
 - Concurrent and parallel code used to be exotic.
 Now it is required.